Free website audit · a plan and a fair price built around your business · no lock-in

 From "I want this" to "live on my site".

-2. Day 1–2: You subscribe on TicketWave HQ.
-I get a notification, generate your client ID, send you a Google Form for the menu (or import a PDF / photo).
+2. Day 1-2: We switch on your ordering module and send you a Google Form for the menu (or import a PDF / photo).
+It is all on your one bill, nothing separate to sign up for.

-3. Day 2–4: I enter your menu into the TicketWave HQ dashboard with you on WhatsApp (or you do it yourself if you'd rather).
+3. Day 2-4: We enter your menu into the TicketWave HQ dashboard with you over email (or you do it yourself if you would rather).
 Configure opening hours, delivery zone, Stripe-Connect to your bank.

-4. Day 4–5: I wire the ordering module into your UK Web Marketing site.
+4. Day 4-5: We wire the ordering module into your UK Web Marketing site.
 The menu page loads from the live TicketWave HQ data.
 Test orders go through.

-5. Day 5–7: Go-live.
+5. Day 5-7: Go-live.
 We do a soft launch (you order from your own site to verify the whole flow), then put it in front of customers.
-I'm on WhatsApp for any teething issues.
+We are on email for any teething issues.

 Total time: roughly a week from sign-up to live.
 Faster if you already have the menu prepped digitally.